 Both spans enjoy the heritage value of being extremely rare examples of their types in Ontario.
 Pin-connected truss bridges are very rare in Ontario, as are through truss swing bridges.
 The historic integrity of the two truss spans is good, with no major alterations to the original materials and design of the trusses.
 This only adds to their heritage significance.
 Crossing a waterway that is a National Historic Site of Canada, these bridges contribute to the heritage value of the waterway as well.

-Given its significance, this bridge should be given a high preservation priority.
+Given its significance, this bridge should have been given a high preservation priority.
 Rehabilitation projects should focus on maintaining the original design and materials of the bridge.
 While it might seem like heritage bridges over a heritage waterway managed by Parks Canada would automatically be preserved, sadly this is often not the case.
 Parks Canada has unfortunately demolished and replaced many heritage bridges, sometimes replacing them with modern substitutes that are supposed to look like heritage bridges but usually fail to accomplish this task, and in either case result in the destruction of genuine heritage bridges that would be feasible to rehabilitate if the effort was made.
-It is hoped that this will not be the fate of this bridge.
+Sadly, demolition and replacement was indeed the fate of this bridge.
+It was replaced by a modern truss bridge, which to boaters and motorists from a distance probably looks similar to the heritage bridge.
+However driving over the bridge or otherwise viewed from up close, visitors will note the replacement bridge is much heavier in construction, lacks riveted built-up beams that gave the heritage bridge a pleasing geometry, and the replacement bridge approach span lacks pinned connections.
+The replacement bridge in truth looks very different from the heritage bridge.
+It does not make up for the loss of such a rare and highly significant heritage bridge.